-Before deciding on a heat pump, request a home energy audit to learn what will work best for you and to confirm that it is the right move.
+If you are considering purchasing a heat pump, request a home energy audit to learn what will work best for you and to confirm that it is the right move.